Accurate Models of NVIDIA Tensor Cores: Results

-In our experiments, the existent conceptual model, when simulated in \textsc{Matlab}, produced different results from the GPU for certain input combinations in the inner loop of Algorithm~\ref{alg:refine-model}.
+In our experiments, the existent conceptual model, when simulated in MATLAB, produced different results from the GPU for certain input combinations in the inner loop of Algorithm~\ref{alg:refine-model}.
 Upon analysis, we determined that in some cases, partial products are not normalized before accumulation, which can result in variations even for apparently identical products.
 For instance, consider the case with $c = 0$, $p_1 = 2.25$, and $p_2 = p_3 = 2^{-23}$.
-Now consider two alternative ways to obtain the product $p_1 = 2.25$: either by assuming $a_1 = b_1 = 1.5$, or $a_1 = 1$, $b_1 = 2.25$.
+Now consider two alternative ways to obtain the product $p_1 = 2.25$: either by taking $a_1 = b_1 = 1.5$, or $a_1 = 1$, $b_1 = 2.25$.
 For the first case, the tensor core computed $d = 2.25 + 2^{-22}$, whereas for the second case, $d = 2.25$.
-In the first case, $p_1$, which has the largest magnitude, is added in a denormalized form ($10.01_2 \times 2^0$), and hence $p_2$ and $p_3$ are not truncated.
-In contrast, in the second case, since $p_1 = 01.10_2 \times 2^1$, the remaining two products $p_2$ and $p_3$ fall outside the representable range (beyond the 23rd fractional bit), resulting in $d = 2.25$.
+In the first case, $p_1$, which has the largest magnitude, is added in a denormalised form ($10.01_2 \times 2^0$), and hence $p_2$ and $p_3$ are not truncated.
+In contrast, in the second case, since $p_1 = 01.001_2 \times 2^1$, the remaining two products $p_2$ and $p_3$ fall outside the representable range (beyond the 23rd fractional bit), resulting in $d = 2.25$.
 On the other hand, if $c=2.25$ with $p_1=0$, $p_2=p_3=2^{-23}$, we have $d=c$.
 This feature is depicted in Fig.~\ref{fig_V100_model} as $(2, 23, 0)$ bits at alignment stage where $2$ represents integer bits, $23$ fractional bits, and $0$ the $\neab$ bits.
 It is worth noting that this test can be generalized, similar to our previous work~\cite{khmi25} as it does not rely on the specific value such as \(2.25\); rather, any product greater than \(2\) and less than \(4\) can be used where the corresponding $a$ and $b$ have values $2>a,b\ge \sqrt{2}$.
+One possible explanation for this behaviour is that it improves numerical accuracy because the products that need normalising do not lose one bit.
+This feature also means that the products may be allowed to exceed $2^{128}$ (not representable in fp32; see Table~\ref{table:fp-formats}) and be used in the subsequent summation.
+This is not possible to be tested with the fp16 input format where the maximum product exponent remains capped at $30$ for denormalised and $31$ for normalised products.